Relaxations for binary polynomial optimization via signed certificates: Preliminaries.

 \begin{lemma}\textup{\cite[Thm.~13.21]{crama2011boolean}} Every affine polynomial is a modular function.
 Every NNS (resp.~NPS) binary polynomial is a submodular (resp.~supermodular) function. \end{lemma}

-Moreover, \citet{nemhauser1978analysis} showed that all submodular binary polynomials are NNS polynomials, when the degree is 2.
-However, \citet{billionnet1985maximizing} showed that, when the degree is 3, some submodular binary polynomials are not NNS polynomials.
+\citet{nemhauser1978analysis} showed that all submodular binary polynomials are NNS polynomials, when the degree is 2; \citet{billionnet1985maximizing} showed that, when the degree is 3, some submodular binary polynomials are not NNS polynomials.

-We then describe the \emph{signed support decomposition} of binary polynomials.
-Through this decomposition, every binary polynomial can be written as the sum of an NNS polynomial and a PS polynomial (\citet{xu2023}).
-To describe the decomposition, we define two transforms in $\bR(\vx)$:
+We now introduce the \emph{signed support decomposition} of any binary (particularly NDS) polynomial as the sum of an NNS polynomial and a PS polynomial (see \citet{xu2023}), which is based on the following two transforms in $\bR(\vx)$: